seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 May be it is the period of your duty:
 Haply you shall not see me more; or if,
 A mangled shadow: perchance to-morrow
-You’ll serve another master.
+You'll serve another master.
 I look on you
 As one that takes his leave.
 Mine honest friends,
 I turn you not away; but, like a master
 Married to your good service, stay till death:
 Tend me to-night two hours, I ask no more,
-And the gods yield you for’t!
+And the gods yield you for't!

 **DOMITIUS ENOBARBUS**
 What mean you, sir,